 Do you have patients struggling with addiction, or unable to recover from depression or other chronic psychiatric conditions?
 A vulnerability in the MTHFR (C6772) SNP is often a factor.
 For people with this variant, prevention may be the best medicine.
-(To learn more, check out Dr. James Greenbatt’s course here).
+(To learn more, check out Dr. James Greenbatt’s Psychiatry Redefined Depression Course here).

 MTHFR and other methylation SNPs can be found in the PureGenomics Vitamins, Minerals, and Omega 3s category.

-In times of increased stress, or a traumatic experience it’s important to retest important key unique elements that have a genetic variant, such as BCMO1 (Vit A), GC (Vit D), and SLC308 (zinc), according to Dr. Samuel Yanuck.
+In times of increased stress, or a traumatic experience it’s important to retest important key unique elements that have a genetic variant, such as BCMO1 (Vit A) and GC, CYP2R1, DHCR7 (Vit D SNPs) according to Dr. Samuel Yanuck.
 If levels are low, supplement accordingly.
 These SNPs are also found in the Vitamin/Mineral/Omega 3s category with MTHFR.

-A patient with COMT met/met double risk variant has enough dopamine hanging around, however, a good question and insight to have is how well are they utilizing the dopamine by referencing the DRD2 SNPs.
+A patient with COMT met/met double risk variant (homozygous) has enough dopamine hanging around, however, a good question and insight to have are how well are they utilizing the dopamine by referencing the DRD2 SNPs.